MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 = 0.5.0 =
 20.11.2021:
     - fixed the setting for showcaption.
-Caption is now hidden with dispaly:none in CSS if parameter = false.
+Caption is now hidden with display:none in CSS if parameter = false.
 That works.
     - added a parameter to show a shortened caption only: do this with shortcaption=true.
 No Admin Panel setting for that.
     - fixed size of leaflet marker popups